 Not all countries have reciprocal arrangements to share information about a person's criminal record history for employment purposes.
-If the country concerned is not listed in Home Office guidance, employers should instruct individuals to contact the Embassy or High Commission in the relevant country for advice on what to do.
+If the country concerned is not listed in Home Office guidance, OneCall24 will instruct individuals to contact the Embassy or High Commission in the relevant country for advice on what to do.
 Contact details can be found on the gov.uk website.

-Employers should ask applicants to show any attempt made to seek an overseas police check and any reasons given as to why one could not be obtained.
-Where it is genuinely not possible to obtain an overseas police check, employers will need to base their recruitment decision on the wider range of evidence presented to them as part of the recruitment process, including character and other references.
+OneCall24 will ask applicants to show any attempt made to seek an overseas police check and any reasons given as to why one could not be obtained.
+Where it is genuinely not possible to obtain an overseas police check, OneCall24 will need to base its recruitment decision on the wider range of evidence presented to them as part of the recruitment process, including character and other references.

-One Call 24 will obtain only original documentation relating to the worker's Overseas Police Check, signing and dating the item to that effect and retaining it in the worker's file.
+OneCall24 will obtain only original documentation relating to the worker's Overseas Police Check, signing and dating the item to that effect and retaining it in the worker's file.

-Where the Overseas Police Check is not supplied within the English language, One Call 24 will ensure the document is sufficiently translated by a professional translation company.
+Where the Overseas Police Check is not supplied within the English language, OneCall24 will ensure the document is sufficiently translated by a professional translation company.

-One Call 24 will allow candidates to submit an application, before providing them with an Overseas Police Check (where applicable).
-This will enable One Call 24 to begin processing the application sooner; however, no decision will be made on the worker's application until a satisfactory Overseas Police Check has been received from the worker.
+OneCall24 will allow candidates to submit an application, before providing them with an Overseas Police Check (where applicable).
+This will enable OneCall24 to begin processing the application sooner; however, no decision will be made on the worker's application until a satisfactory Overseas Police Check has been received from the worker.

-One Call 24 will ensure that all Overseas Police Checks are:
+OneCall24 will ensure that all Overseas Police Checks are: